silvandiepen/cli-block/docs/functions.md

+---
+thumbnail: /assets/icon_functions.svg
+---

 # Functions

 Cli Blocks also exposes a set of functions used to create the blocks.

 These can be used to create your own type of blocks or just for other things.

 | function         | Arguments                    | Description                                                         |
 | ---------------- | ---------------------------- | ------------------------------------------------------------------- |